 ACTIVITY STAGE 3: Before administering the vaccine, ensure: The individual has been assessed in accordance with stage one of this protocol.
 The vaccine to be administered has been identified, by the registered practitioner consenting the individual Consent for vaccination has been provided and documented2.
 Administer the inactivated influenza vaccine recommended by the assessing practitioner, in accordance with the summary table below, and provide any post-vaccination advice.
-Vaccine to be Inactivated influenza vaccine 0.5ml dose. administered Summary table of which influenza vaccines to offer (by age) Age Inactivated influenza vaccine to offer eligible individuals (see Criteria for inclusion) 6 months to under 2 years Offer a suitable QIVe.
-2 years to 18 years If LAIV is contraindicated (or it is otherwise unsuitable) offer QIVc 7 18 years to under 65 years Offer QIVc or QIVr.
-Or, if QIVc or QIVr are not available, offer QIVe.
-65 years and over 8 Offer aQIV.
-Or, if aQIV is not available, offer QIVc or QIVr.
-It is recommended that aQIV is offered 'off-label' to those who become 65 years of age before 31 March 2022 (see Off-label use section).
-Dose and frequency Single 0.5ml dose to be administered for the current annual flu season. of administration Children in a clinical risk group aged 6 months to less than 9 years old who have not previously received any doses of influenza vaccine should be offered a second dose of vaccine at least 4 weeks later.
-The influenza vaccines are interchangeable, although the individual's age, recommended vaccine and vaccine licence should be considered (see Offlabel use section).
+Vaccine to be Inactivated influenza vaccine 0.5ml dose. administered Summary table of which influenza vaccines to offer (by age) Age Inactivated influenza vaccine to offer eligible individuals (see Criteria for inclusion) 6 months to Offer QIVe under 2 years For egg-allergic children under 2 years it is advised that QIVc may be offered off-label (see Cautions).
+2 years to under 18 years If LAIV is contraindicated (or it is otherwise unsuitable) offer QIVc 8 18 years to under 65 years Offer QIVc or QIVr Or, if QIVc or QIVr are not available, offer QIVe 65 years 9 and Offer aQIV or QIVr over 10 Or, if aQIV or QIVr are not available, offer QIVc For those aged 64 years who turn 65 years of age before 31 March 2023, aQIV may be offered off- label Dose and frequency of administration Single 0.5ml dose to be administered for the current annual flu season.
+Children in a clinical risk group aged 6 months to less than 9 years old who have not previously received any doses of influenza vaccine should be offered a second dose of vaccine at least 4 weeks later.
+The influenza vaccines are interchangeable, although the individual's age, recommended vaccine and vaccine licence should be considered (see Off- label use section).
 JCVI has advised that when a choice of either a 0.25ml or 0.5ml dose is indicated in the SPC, the 0.5ml dose of inactivated influenza vaccine should be given to individuals from age 6 months because there is evidence that this dose is effective in young children.
-Duration of treatment Single 0.5ml dose 31 March 2022). for the current annual flu season (1 September 2021 to Children aged 6 months to less than 9 years old in a clinical risk group who have not received influenza vaccine previously should be offered a second dose of the vaccine at least 4 weeks later.
+Duration of treatment Single 0.5ml dose 31 March 2023). for the current annual flu season (1 September 2022 to who have not rece nonths to less than 9 years old in a clinical risk group eived influenza vaccine previously should be offered a e vaccine at least 4 weeks later.

-7 QIVe is suitable to offer to these children but as a second option.
-QIVe has not been procured by PHE for this age group.
+8 QIVe is suitable to offer to these children but as a second option.
+QIVe has not been procured by UKHSA for this age group.